Interstate 74 in North Carolina: Route description

 As of 27 September 2018, there are a total of 124.91 mi of I-74, broken in three segments across the state: the Mount Airy, Piedmont Triad, and Laurinburg areas.

 Mount Airy

 Southern terminus of the Mount Airy segment of I-74.
 Pilot Mountain can be seen in the background.

 The first section of I-74 begins at the Virginia state line (overlapped with I-77 for approximately 4 mi).
 After separation, it goes east and connects to US 52 near Mount Airy, where the first section ends.

-I-74 is to be routed along US 52 from Mount Airy to Rural Hall, where it will then separate onto the new Winston-Salem Northern Beltway and go east around Winston-Salem before connecting to existing I-74 south of Kernersville.
-Under a new accelerated construction plan for the Beltway, right-of-way acquisition began in 2012 and construction started in December 2014.
-Until construction is completed, travelers wanting to connect between the first and second section of I-74 should stay on US 52 through downtown Winston-Salem and then take I-40 east to I-74 east toward High Point.